harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/asg-tutorial.md

 The second Blue Green deployment follows these steps:

 1. ASG Blue Green Deploy step:
-   1. Checks listener ARN and listener rule ARN for Prod are valid.
+   1. Checks that listener ARN and listener rule ARN for prod are valid.
-   2. Fetches target group ARNs for Prod.
+   2. Fetches target group ARNs for prod.
-   3. Checks listener ARN and listener rule ARN for Stage are valid.
+   3. Checks that listener ARN and listener rule ARN for stage are valid.
-   4. Fetches target group ARNs for Stage.
+   4. Fetches target group ARNs for stage.
    5. Creates launch template and new ASG using the format `[app_name]__2`, like `asgdemo__2`.
    6. Sets the tag `BG_VERSION=GREEN` on new ASG, for example, `asgdemo__2`.
 2. ASG Blue Green Swap step swaps target groups and updates tags: